tel: +48 888 99 98 98

 • They do not lose their power (of the magnet).
 After about 10 years, their power decreases by only ~1% (theoretically),

-• Significant importance in advanced technologically fields – are used in computer drives, electric motors, medical equipment and various technologically advanced devices.
+• Key role in modern technologies – find application in HDD drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: